garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob-storage.md

 ```
 {% endcode %}

-3. After you have completed your authentication, go to Home > Storage Accounts and select your storage account.
+3. After you have completed your authentication, go to **Home > Storage Accounts** and select your storage account.
-4. Then go to the Security + Networking > Access Keys section and note down either of the two access keys presented to you.
+4. Then go to the **Security + Networking > Access Keys** section and note down either of the two access keys presented to you.
 5. After you have acquired the access key, you may use the following command to Upload, Download, or list thBlobob in the container:

 {% tabs %}
 {% tab title="Upload" %}

-To Upload a file aBlobob to the container, use the following command:
+To Upload a file as Blob to the container, use the following command:

 {% code %}
 ```bash